 PAGE ONE: HUMANITY

-For humanity, Heinz had been willing to die.
-His life long focus upon meaning guided him to this decision, helped him to survive and go on, carrying the cost.
-Heinz lived for nine decades.
-Having witnessed alot of hope, he could not help but laugh when he heard the title, "A Short History of Progress"[i].
-Knowing the repeating pattern with the entrance and exit of hope, Heinz understood the need for a different way of living and learning.
-In the last years of his life, he believed women's health teaches humanity.
+For humanity, Heinz had been willing to die. , Living for nine decades, he witnessed alot of hope.
+Heinz could not help but laugh when he heard the title, "A Short History of Progress"[i].
+A repeating pattern with the entrance and exit of hope, He understood the need for a different way of living and learning.
+In the last years of his life, Heinz believed women's health teaches humanity.

 Being real within an unreal structure frequently made Heinz difficult.
 Knowing I could , without exception, count upon his basics, kept us together the last fifteen years of his life.
 People who focus upon meaning accept responsibilities without question.
 They know how to achieve hope In this fine balance, responsibilities connect rights to humanity.
 Step one is responsibilities.
 Step two is rights.
 In a society which focuses upon power, step one can become lost and rights are then about power.
 Heinz and others like him could not have known that this would happen.
 As they lived within step one, this was unthinkable.
 Responsibilities made rights possible.
 Heinz would ask, "What happened to the left wing?"